ianptaylor/ianptaylor.github.io/gatharam.md

 ### Gatharam Barracks

-Current level: 1
+Current level: 2
-Cost to upgrade: 500 gp, 1 downtime action
+Cost to upgrade: 1,500 gp, 1 downtime action
-Benefit of upgrade: the physical training die improves to a d8
+Benefit of upgrade: the physical training die improves to a d10

 ### Gatharam Library

 Current level: 0
 Cost to upgrade: 150 gp, 1 downtime action
-Benefit of upgrade: the mental training die immmproves to a d6
+Benefit of upgrade: the mental training die improves to a d6

 ### Monument of Heroes